 Baalbeck Archaeological Site

 Though the Temple of Bacchus is the site’s largest ruin, there are actually three ancient temples at the Baalbeck Archaeological Site—the Temple of Venus, Jupiter, and Bacchus.
-The Temple of Jupiter originally featured 54 of the largest such columns in the world, some of which can still be seen today.
-The Temple of Bacchus is easily one of the best preserved remains of a Roman temple in the world, and it is rumored that its halls were once used for human sacrifice.
+The Temple of Jupiter originally featured 54 of the largest columns in the world, some of which can still be seen today.
+The Temple of Bacchus is easily one of the best-preserved remains of a Roman temple in the world.
+It is rumored that its halls were once used for human sacrifice.
 The mammoth structure took 120 years and 100,000 slaves to construct, and today, its glory is a reminder of the history buried deep within Lebanon’s past.

 The sheer size of the Baalbeck Temple is enough to astound visitors.
-It ancient columns loom high overhead and support an intricately decorated roof.
+Its ancient columns loom high overhead and support an intricately decorated roof.
 The carving throughout the temple depicts Roman scenes and history-buffs will enjoy recognizing famous gods and goddesses in the artwork.
-Take your time meandering these ancient grounds with a local guide like Mohamed Wehbe (03 926604)—they are some of the best in the world.
+Take your time meandering these ancient grounds, they are some of the best in the world.

 WHERE TO EAT

 There are several restaurants just outside the Baalbeck Archaeological Site that offer great mezze and will sustain you for the rest of the day.
-Try the Palace of Baalbeck (71 377666) or Ananas Restaurant (81 616 406), both of which are walking distance from the site.
+Try the Baalbeck Palace (+961 8 377 666) or Ananas Restaurant (+961 81 616 406), both of which are walking distance from the site.
 Just ask a local to guide to point you in the right direction, since their signage is in Arabic.
+One thing’s for sure, though: one cannot go to Baalbeck and not try their famous Sfiha Baalbackieh.

 WHERE TO STAY